calaldees/blog/arcadeCabinet/README.md

         * Real arcade screens are expensive, difficult to maintain, difficult to setup
             * Tube is separate from electronics and requires a separate harness/frame
         * The same technology is in a PAL TV; pre packaged, cheaper, more readily available
+        * PAL TV's can be driven at 60hz with RGB+Sync.
+NTSC TV's (america) have a harder time with this
     * Speakers and amp
+        * Normal TV's have poor builtin audio
-* JAMMA Interface for PAL SCART TV
+* JAMMA Interface (for PAL SCART TV + Controls + Power)
     * [RetroElectronik Supergun ProGamer Arcade Jamma](https://www.r2tronik.com/en/supergun/145-supergun-progamer-arcade-jamma-autofirevoltmeter-included-0715235390870.html)
         * [Retroelectronik Supergun Pro GamerUser Manual](http://www.r2tronik.com/soft/progamer_en.pdf)
-    * ATX power supply (Required to power arcade board)
+    * ATX power supply (Required to power JAMMA arcade board)
     * L Type Mounting Plastic PCB Feet with Screw for Arcade JAMMA
 * Cabinet
     * Base (Normal Table or Dresser)